 - Limit Number of Participants per Option: For example, setting the group limit to ten people per time slot would be handy if you are looking to conduct feedback meetings with past volunteers.
 Once a timeslot has ten names, it will stop being shown as an option.

 - Participant Can Only Choose One Option: This option coupled with limiting the number of participants per option turns the poll into a registration sheet, allowing each participant to sign up for a timeslot on a first-come-first-served basis.

 3. Tell your participants who you are

-- Load Your Calendar: If you open a free Doodle account, you can sync your Google, Outlook, or iCal calendar to Doodle.
+- Load Your Calendar: If you open a Doodle account, you can sync your Google, Outlook, or iCal calendar to Doodle.
 This lets you avoid switching between calendars, making it easier to respond quickly to scheduling requests.

 - Comments: There is even a comment section at the bottom of the poll where participants can note dates that they would prefer over others or ask questions about the event.

 Sending invitationsThe final step is to send out the invitations.
 Doodle has two different methods of sharing your poll with others.
 First you can copy the participation link and send it from your own email or Facebook etc. You also have the option to add email addresses and send your invitations directly from Doodle (but only if you are logged in into your account).

 This article is based on a guest post by Michelle Lindblom, a former Communications Associate at Wired Impact.
 Michelle has just finished her B.A. in Philosophy-Neuroscience-Psychology and English Literature at Washington University in St. Louis and she's looking forward to a career of combining the powers of language with an understanding of the mind.